Librarian Career and Salary

 2.)
 Work Environment:

 Salary in the field of library science will often depend on where you are practicing your craft.
-For example, the BLS reports that the highest earnings can be found in university settings, while the lowest earning potential exists at the public library level.
+For example, the BLS reports that the highest earnings are found in local elementary and secondary schools, whereas the lowest earning potential is in web search portals, libraries, archives, and other information services.

 3.)
 Years of Experience: